If you’re learning Thai or interested in getting started, I think you’ll find this grammar guide really useful.

 Understanding Word Order

-Fortunately, the basic sentence structure in Thai is similar to English, where we have the subject, followed by the object then the verb.
+Fortunately, the basic sentence structure in Thai is similar to English, where we have the subject, followed by the verb and then the object.

 ผม อยู่ กรุงเทพ

 I live in Bangkok.

 Please note that transliterations may vary.
 For example you may see the above written as phŏm yoo krung tep, or another similar way.

 (Transliteration gives the word from a different language in letters that you can understand so as to be able to pronounce it)

 I tend to alter my transliterations a bit.
 This is because in my experience in England, and with foreigners in Thailand, I find that many of the standard transliterations do not sound the way Thai people and academics think they do.

 As you can see, the simple sentence above follows the SVO word order.

 Because of this familiarity, English speakers may have less difficult time adjusting and learning how to make simple sentences.

 Here are some considerations to remember under sentence structure.